An In-Depth Look at Amazon.com Inc.'s (AMZN) Stock Performance

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMZN starting from Selipsky Adam, who sale 2,299 shares at the price of $100.34 back on Mar 21.
-After this action, Selipsky Adam now owns 138,320 shares of Amazon.com Inc., valued at $230,691 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMZN starting from Herrington Douglas J, who sale 4,000 shares at the price of $102.25 back on Apr 03.
+After this action, Herrington Douglas J now owns 556,298 shares of Amazon.com Inc., valued at $409,000 using the latest closing price.

-Herrington Douglas J, the CEO Worldwide Amazon Stores of Amazon.com Inc., sale 4,000 shares at $93.80 during a trade that took place back on Mar 01, which means that Herrington Douglas J is holding 560,298 shares at $375,200 based on the most recent closing price.
+Selipsky Adam, the CEO Amazon Web Services of Amazon.com Inc., sale 2,299 shares at $100.34 during a trade that took place back on Mar 21, which means that Selipsky Adam is holding 138,320 shares at $230,691 based on the most recent closing price.

 Stock Fundamentals for AMZN